Dominant subspace and low-rank approximations from block Krylov subspaces without a prescribed gap: Introduction

-In order to do this, we consider an starting guess matrix $ X\in\K^{n\times r}$ that satisfies some compatibility assumptions with $ A$, which can always be achieved with $r=h$ (i.e. for a minimal choice of $r$).
-Our approach is based on enclosing $\sigma_j>\sigma_h=\sigma_{h+1}=\sigma_k>\sigma_{k+1}$ in such a way that $j<h$ and $k\geq h$ are the nearest indices for which there are singular gaps.
+The previous facts could lead us to believe that the problem of approximating $h$-dimensional left dominant subspaces of $A$ when the singular gap $\sigma_h-\sigma_{h+1}=0$ is not well posed for its analysis in the deterministic setting.
+In this manuscript, we challenge this belief for the block Krylov iterative method.
+Indeed, in case $\sigma_h=\sigma_{h+1}$ we show that the existence of infinitely many $h$-dimensional left dominant subspaces of $A$ can be used to our advantage, by developing a method for choosing a convenient such dominant subspace that is close to the subspace obtained by the block Krylov method.
+To do this we adapt some of the main ideas of \cite{D19}, to deal with the approximation of left dominant subspaces.
+Indeed, we consider a starting guess matrix $ X\in\K^{n\times r}$ that satisfies some compatibility assumptions with $ A$, which can always be achieved even with $r=h$ (i.e., for a minimal choice of $r$).
+Our approach is based on enclosing $\sigma_j>\sigma_{j+1}=\sigma_h=\sigma_k>\sigma_{k+1}$ in such a way that $j<h$ and $k\geq h$ are the nearest indices for which there are singular gaps.
 These gaps appear explicitly in the upper bounds related to our convergence analysis of block Krylov methods.
-In this context, we show that block Krylov subspaces produce arbitrarily good $h$-dimensional approximations of left and right $h$-dominant subspaces.
-Moreover, we show that block Krylov spaces can also be used to compute (in terms of a well known proto-algorithm, see \cite{D19} for example) low rank approximations of $ A$ even if there is no singular gap (see Section \ref{sec dom subs} for a detailed description of the problems mentioned above).
+In this context, we show that block Krylov subspaces produce arbitrarily good $h$-dimensional approximations of conveniently chosen left and right $h$-dominant subspaces.
+Moreover, we show that block Krylov spaces can also be used to compute arbitrarily good approximations of $A$ of rank at most $h$ that share some other features with $A$, even when the singular gap $\sigma_h-\sigma_{h+1}=0$ (see Section \ref{sec dom subs4} for a detailed description of the problems mentioned above).
+Thus, our results complement the convergence analysis in \cite{D19}.
+Besides the fact that the no singular gap case is of interest (due to the common occurrence of repeated singular values in applications with some degree of symmetry), we believe that our approach to the convergence analysis of block Krylov iterative methods can be extended in different directions, not only to cover the convergence analysis of other methods but also to allow for a more general understanding of subspace approximation problems (e.g. for clustered singular values).